elaforge/karya/doc/derivation.md

 ## track evaluation

-Each kind of track is evaluated in its own way, but they are all very similar.
+Each kind of track is evaluated in its own way, but they are all similar.

 The main difference is in how the titles are interpreted.
 The parsing is documented in 'Derive.TrackInfo.parse_control', but here's an overview:

 - Control tracks look like `control`, `add control` or `%`.
-A plain word replaces the named control in the environment with the signal from the track.
-`add control` instead adds the signal to an existing one.
-There are other functions like `sub`, `mul`, `min` and `max`, documented in 'Derive.Deriver.Monad.default_control_op_map'.  `%` is an unnamed control track and is used only by control block calls, as documented below.
+If a control with the same name is already in scope, the new track will multiply with it by default.
+This behaviour can be changed with the leading "operator", e.g.  `set c` will replace `c`, or `add c` will add to it.
+The complete set of operators is listed in 'Derive.Deriver.Monad.default_control_op_map'.  `%` is an unnamed control track and is used only by control block calls, as documented below.

     You can optionally append a pipeline expression after the control name, and the expressions will be called as a transformer around the whole track.